kucukaslan/gameserver/README.md

 I've used `ConcurrentLinkedQueue`s.
 I also used syncronized block/methods/objects when needed.
 Obviously for, aforementioned, notification of other threads
 I used the Java's built-in `wait()` and `notify()` methods.

+#### Tests
+I've written some test especially for the failure cases.
+However, for some reason, I couldn't use annotations like @BeforeTestMethod etc. It made writing tests much more difficult and irritating.
+Especially for this server we have various steps to be taken inorderly: e.g. user created, user reaches level 20, user joins tournament, tournament ends, user checks rank, user claims rewards, user joins another tournament etc.

+I guess my mistake is possibly related to some behaviour of Spring Boot which is usually configured by default/automatically but for this particular case I probably made a mistake that I would need my seniors help to fix.

+So the tests does not cover all the edgecases that it could, should, have.

-## TODO
+## Possible TODOs
-- [ ] using local cache instead of redis? (for now I'm not using redis) TournamentCache has a built-in cache, but it is not persistent.
+- [ ] using local cache instead of redis? (for now I'm not using redis) TournamentManager has a built-in cache, but it is not persistent.
 Maybe I can use redis for that.
 ```java
     private Map<String, JSONObject> tournamentCacheByCode;
 ```